dchwu2003/Xspec_instruction/README.md

    dchwu@lang-sas-vm.astro.lsa.umich.edu's password: 🔑
    ```

 ​	b.
 This will give you access to Joel’s Lang computer from your laptop.
-Specifically, this is the 	     virtual machine where we can do X-ray spectrum fitting and plotting.

 3. Navigate into your folder: ***cd /nfs/Lang2/dchwu***